gbouras13/pypolca/README.md

 * To use `polca.sh`, you need to install the entire MaSuRCA assembly toolkit.
 * POLCA is recommended for long-read only bacterial only polishing (see [this paper](https://doi.org/10.1371/journal.pcbi.1010905)) and I wanted to include it for MacOS and Linux in my assembly tool [hybracter](https://github.com/gbouras13/hybracter).

 Note: I neither guarantee nor desire that `pypolca` will give identical results to POLCA implemented in MaSuRCA.
 This is because of the different versions of [freebayes](https://github.com/freebayes/freebayes) that might be used as a dependency.

+In testing, `pypolca` v0.2.0 (running Freebayes v1.3.6) was extremely similar, but not identical to POLCA (running Freebayes v1.3.1-dirty).
+Please see [benchmarking](benchmarking.md) for more details.

 I have decided to use the newest version of freebayes possible rather than the version installed with MaSuRCA.
-Testing is ongoing, but I doubt there will be many differences between `pypolca` and POLCA.

 Note if you really want to replicate POLCA, the latest versions of MaSuRCA uses freebayes `v1.3.1-dirty`.